-Workers can also injure their feet when lifting.
+Workers can also suffer a foot injury at work when lifting.
 Dropping a load on their feet could cause serious injury if the material is heavy.
-Foot injuries may result when workers quickly lower a load because it’s awkward or heavier than they can handle.
-Incorrectly gripping the material can cause it to slip from a worker’s hands and fall onto his or her feet as well.
+Foot injuries may result when workers quickly lower a load because it's awkward or heavier than they can handle.
+Incorrectly gripping the material can cause it to slip from a worker's hands and fall onto his or her feet as well.
 Broken, bruised, or crushed feet could result, especially if the worker is without protective footwear.
 Ankle sprain workers' compensation settlements often include coverage of the associated medical expenses and partial wage replacement.
 They may also cover assistive devices, such as crutches, canes, walkers, or foot scooters.

 Manual lifting could lead to injuries in slip, trip, and fall incidents.
 Normally, these accidents result from slippery floors and other factors indirectly connected to lifting, but lifting could increase the risk of slip and falls.
 When carrying a large load, workers may not be able to see directly below the load and slip on a slick surface, even if a nearby warning is present.
 If the load is heavy, dropping it in the process of slipping and falling could also lead to more injuries if the load falls onto the worker.

-If an employee is injured on the job while performing a manual lifting task, workers’ comp insurance typically helps cover lost wages and medical expenses resulting from the injury.
-Although workers’ comp is a no-fault insurance system designed to protect workers from the financial burdens that often accompany a serious workplace injury, it isn’t always straightforward.
-Many injured employees must work with a workers’ comp lawyer to recover hernia workers' compensation settlements.
+If an employee is injured on the job while performing a manual lifting task, workers' comp insurance typically helps cover lost wages and medical expenses resulting from the injury.
+Although workers' comp is a no-fault insurance system designed to protect workers from the financial burdens that often accompany a serious workplace injury, it isn't always straightforward.
+Many injured employees must work with a workers' comp lawyer to recover hernia workers' compensation settlements.
 An attorney will help them understand their entitlements and obligations, such as the workers' compensation claim time limit.